Skip to Content

 The full recipe with measurements is in the recipe card below.

-Tandoori masala in a blender.
+Tandoori masala in a food processor.

-Chicken pieces tossed with tandoori masala.
+Chicken in a bowl with tandoori masala.

 Tandoori chicken tikka on the grill..